 Do interest rates and average life expectancy change after you buy your pension?
 This no longer affects the amount of the benefit from your basic component.

-After the first year, we calculate the amount of the benefit from your investment component each year based on:
+Every year, we recalculate the amount of the benefit from your investment component.
+We do this on the basis of:

 In the calculation, we always use the average life expectancy in the Netherlands that applied when you bought your pension.
-If the average life expectancy has changed since you bought the benefit, this will not affect the amount of the benefit from your investment component.
+Has the average life expectancy changed since you bought the benefit?
+This then no longer affects the amount of the benefit from your investment component.

-This document explains the annual changes to the variable pension benefit (in Dutch):
+This document explains the annual changes to the variable pension benefit:

 Life bonus